Elliot-Chan-120/NOCTURNAL/README.md

 - Stochastic approach to generating varied compounds: the algorithm system utilizes a random_mutation() function to randomly introduce fragment addition, atom replacement and removal to simulate chemical space exploration
 - Heuristic approach to validating compounds and breaking local optima: the new compound must fulfill two rules to pass on to the next iteration:
-    1. It must have a pIC50 value improvement greater than 0.05 (will make this configurable)
+    1. It must have a pIC50 value improvement greater than a specified configurable amount (default = 0.05)
     2. It must fulfill minimum 2/4 Lipinski rules of oral bioavailability
     - If it fails to meet one of these, it does not make it through to the next iteration and the previous is kept.
 A “keep_counter” integer associated with each candidate compound is incremented by +1.
-When this number reaches 3, the rules to pass on change, allowing mutations resulting in negative pIC50 changes down to -0.5 and 0+ lipinski criteria fulfilled.
-The aim of this is to explore other chemical space orientations and escape plateaus in pIC50.
+When this number reaches 3, the molecule is deemed an "optima" compound, and the rules to pass on change, allowing mutations resulting in negative pIC50 changes down to -0.5 and 0+ lipinski criteria fulfilled.
+The aim of this is to explore other chemical space orientations and escape optimization plateaus.
 - Mutations are guided by a curated set of bioactive fragments instead of random atoms, improving the chemical realism of generated structures.
 - Chemical Validity Filters: all mutations are first validated using valence checks and RDKit sanitizations.
 Fragment size filters are also applied to remove unstable or irrelevant candidates.
 - Adaptive Logic to protect compounds: Short SMILES are protected from being destabilized further or eliminated by removal mutations, and hydrogen atoms are never used as connection points so valencies are constantly in check.
 - P.S. this is definitely still a work in progress, I have a list of things I would definitely change to improve its performance that is already in the works.
+- Catches all molecules that met or surpassed a desired improvement in pIC50, and those that were deemed local optima i.e. could not improve after a certain amount of tries on top of the final candidates.
+Outputs all as 3 separate dataframes for targeted analysis.

 ## Future Improvements

-- alter MutaGen logic to prevent candidates from being present in the final dataframe with a lower pIC50 value
-- fingerprint settings in cfg file
-- automatic fingerprint setting detection in RunModel and MutaGen
 - logging instead of print statements (I got carried away with everything else)
 - chemical space visualization
 - drug candidate visualizations
+- logging instead of print statements

 ## Prerequisites and Dependencies